hkyle-bit/Diet-Tracker-Project/README.md

 The user may pull or download the zip of this project.
 It will contain everything except for dependencies contained within node_modules.
 These files are too large to upload, so their names will be listed below.
 After the dependencies are installed, the user must open a terminal.
 They will run "npm start" and click the local host url, then open a new terminal.
 There, they will run "cd backend" to move to the backend.
 Finally, they will run "npm run dev" to run the backend.

-node_modules in backend:
+Reading these in raw format may be easier. node_modules in backend:
 Mode                 LastWriteTime         Length Name
 ----                 -------------         ------ ----